Key Takeaways

 - If the lessee can cancel, the lessor's losses from cancellation are borne by the lessee

-- Gains or losses from fluctuations in the residual value's fair value accrue to the lessee
+- Gains or losses from the fluctuation in the fair value of the residual accrue to the lessee

 - The lessee can continue the lease for a secondary period at substantially below-market rent